SuperTux/SuperTux.github.io/donate.md

 might also provide the option of "purchasing" the game via some distributor (it would stay free and open source though).

+From time to time we will also make available special gift packages to donors, usually in the form of add-ons or levels that are sent out to donors before being released to the public.

 {% include donate.html %}

 If you don't want to use the buttons above, you can also use these details when